solenebernard/solenebernard.github.io/content/blog/blog6/index.md

 ### What is photography

-Photography, which means etymologically “coloring with light” is the ambitious challenge to convert into an object the environment which created a physical sensation in a human.
+Photography, which means etymologically "describing with light” is the ambitious challenge to convert into an object the environment which created a physical visual sensation in a human.
 This technique is more than standard today, as it is part of our daily lives as all of our smartphones can take pictures.
 However, until the last century, photography was not ordinary, requiring considerable technological and scientific progress.

+## The foundation of colour theory

 ### Newton's pioneer work